dlevs/vscode-regex-robin/README.md

 just works like this by default.

 TODO: Register only one `LinkDefinitionProvider`, which returns a maximum of one link per text range.

+TODO: Uinstall `inlineFold` plugin
  -->

+## Limitations

+- With "Word wrap" enabled, if text would wrap onto another line, then the extra line persists even if using the "replaceWith" option to display shorter text.

 ## Contributing